 Meanwhile, Will’s team at API — Miles (Dallas Roberts), Tanya (Lauren Hodges), and Grant (Christopher Evan Welch) — are tasked with combing through intelligence reports connecting Middle Eastern terror suspects, mentally exhausting work that Will’s distracted absences makes all the more difficult.
 It’s a stressful job with long hours that takes its toll on each of them, even as it brings out their work ethic, intelligence, and commitment.
 Their efforts run parallel to the conspiracy story, at first informing its world, then later intersecting with the central plot.

 Rubicon recalls the paranoid conspiracy thrillers of the 1970s — think Three Days of the Condor, The Parallax View, etc. — both in its subject matter and in its deliberate visual style.
 Filmed on location in New York, the show is beautifully shot, eschewing shaky cameras and quick cuts in lieu of shots that are steady and meticulously composed.
-The pace — in terms of visuals and story — is often slow and contemplative, which is liable to put some viewers off.
+In terms of visuals and story, the pace is often slow and contemplative, which is liable to put some viewers off.
 But for those viewers with whom it connects, it just makes the proceedings that much more enjoyable to savor.

 The showrunner is Henry Brommell, a writer well known for slow-burning dramas that take their time, establish a strong mood, and get their hooks in.
 (His credits include Carnivale, an engrossing period fantasy for HBO, as well as Brotherhood and Homicide: Life in the Street, two series I haven’t seen yet.)
 Rubicon is definitely a show in that mold, a patient, thoughtful escalation.
 The central narrative involving the conspiracy is a deft, impressive juggling act of story threads, marred slightly by moments of unlikely recklessness from Will, and the fact that Katherine’s arc is severely underdeveloped, wasting Miranda Richardson in what feels like a weekly cameo.
 That said, the central plotline pays off brilliantly in the season’s penultimate episode, before “resolving” somewhat muddily in the finale — which feels unsatisfying at first, but also feels thematically correct in the scheme of things.
 It’s constructed like a series that expects to continue, and I think it’s a more successful ending if Brommell is allowed to pick up the threads again next year.